dattasanap/my-demo/README.md

 # my-demo
-This is for study only
+This is for study only.
+Author: Dattatray Sanap